emmya/fancy-fields/README.md

 #####The bizness

+Dependencies are react, underscore, and classnames.

 Fancy field and the fancy buttons assume that a parent component is tracking the form state (or passing it to the stores, or wherever else - I don't know, you're fancy).

 Simply pass a function as an updateChange prop.
 When updated, the fancy item will pass an object with its value, property, and hasChanged.